SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 A |TV| can be constructed from a null :code:`char const*` pointer or a straight :code:`nullptr`.
 This will construct an empty |TV| identical to one default constructed.

+|TV| supports a generic constructor that will accept any class that provides the :code:`data` and
+:code:`size` methods that return values convertible to :code:`char const *` and :code:`size_t`.
+This enables greater interoperability with other libraries, as any well written C++ library with its own string class will have these methods implemented sensibly.

 Searching
 ---------